 Trigger Local Alarms

 Local alarms of all types, from audible sounds to flashing lights, can alert on-site staff of leaks, doors left open, rising temperatures and more.
-These alarms don't rely on 3rd party network connections to work and are great for providing redundancies for texts and email alerts.
+These alarms don't rely on third-party program network connections to work and are great for providing redundancies for texts and email alerts.